voodoo12345/credits-docs/source/getting_started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to sign-up for our G-Cloud offering, you will need to go through our onboarding process, including verifying your organization as a qualified UK government agency.
-You can find more details about this process :ref:`here <gcloud-onboarding-process>`.
+In order to sign-up for our G-Cloud offering, you will need to go through our :ref:`onboarding process <gcloud-onboarding-process>`, including verifying your organization as a qualified UK government agency.

 How to interact with the system